 Disadvantages of B2B Ecommerce

-Some of the demerits of B2B eCommerce model areas outlined below:
+Some of the demerits of B2B eCommerce model areas are outlined below:

 - A higher price competition characterizes it – Since businesses buy their products in bulk and resell them at a profit, they are always looking for a better deal.
-Also, the fact that they buy in bulk means that they have the leverage to bargain.
+Also, the fact that they believe in size means that they have the leverage to bargain.
 Therefore, all this contributes to higher price competition in the market, resulting in lesser profits for you.

-- It has a steep learning curve – To run a B2B web design, you need to have deep knowledge and understanding of how businesses work.
+- It has a steep learning curve – To run a B2B web design, you need to have a deep understanding of how businesses work.
 This is why B2B businesses tend to be challenging for newbies and beginners in E-commerce.

 Which Ecommerce Business Model Should You Choose?